Food & Drink

 636 Inkerman Road, Caulfield

-This local treasure has been kicking around for well over two decades.
-At the helm are owners Natalie and Mark Fine, and they recently gave the shop a much-needed refresh to usher in a renewed era.
+This local treasure has been kicking around for over four decades.
+At the helm of Lenny’s Fine Foods are owners Natalie and Mark Fine, who recently gave the shop a much-needed refresh to usher in a renewed era.
 What hasn’t changed?
 The stacked bagels.
 Some are stuffed with housemade Neufchâtel dill cream cheese and smoked salmon, others are loaded with hot pastrami, mustard and slaw.
-Either way, they are hands down some of the best bagels Melbourne has to offer for 2024.
+Either way, they are hands down some of the best bagels Melbourne has to offer for 2025.

 INSIDER INTEL

-• Bagels are available every day the shop is open, but do get in early—these bad boys tend to sell out quick,
+• Bagels are available every day the shop is open, but get in early—these bad boys tend to sell out.

-• Best of all?
-There's a bunch of other take-home options that are sure to fill the belly, and the soul.
+• There's a bunch of other Jewish culinary delights and take-home options that are sure to fill the belly, and the soul.

 Mile End Bagels